 Santander is subject to the EU's Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
 We assume a residual TCE of 3% and post-failure losses of 8% of tangible banking assets, a 25% run-off in junior wholesale deposits and a 5% run-off in preferred deposits, and assign a 25% probability to deposits being preferred to senior unsecured debt.
 We apply a standard assumption for European banks that 26% of deposits are junior.
 These metrics are in line with our standard assumptions.
-We included in our balance sheet at failure our estimate of deposits and assets relating to Santander's branches, and debt issued out of funding vehicles guaranteed by Santander and its Spanish subsidiaries.
+We included in Santander's individual balance sheet at failure our estimate of the debt issued out of funding vehicles guaranteed by Santander.
+S.A. as well as Santander Consumer Finance, S.A. (domestic perimeter).